-  A track and rollers allow sliding gates to slide horizontally across your driveway.
+A track and rollers allow single or double sliding gates to slide horizontally across your driveway.
 They can be a great option if there is:

 Sliding gates are also a good choice for wider driveways, where hinges would not support the extra weight of a swing gate.

 Due to the mounting and operation costs, sliding driveway gates are usually more expensive than swing gates, but they do offer good security.
 For this reason, they are often chosen for commercial premises, but there are attractive options in both wood and metal for private residences that want higher security.

 Each type has its pros and cons; weigh them up to decide which is best for you.

 Wood offers a traditional look for your property’s entrance; you can match wooden driveway gates to any existing fencing around your property, but they look good with hedging, too.
 Choose from various softwood and hardwood timbers, including: oak, redwood and iroko.
 Hardwoods will be more expensive.

 Metal gates can be used for residential purposes if additional strength and security is required, but are also commonly used for commercial properties.
 Higher-end budgets can choose from a range of very attractive and decorative metal gates, but while lower budgets will give you a practical and secure option, you may need to compromise on style.